the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 ## What is BinderHub and why is it good for Reproducibility?

-A [BinderHub](https://binderhub.readthedocs.io/en/latest/index.html) is a cloud-based technology that can launch a repository of code (from GitHub, GitLab,...) in a browser window such that the code can be executed and interacted with.
+[BinderHub](https://binderhub.readthedocs.io/en/latest/index.html) is a cloud-based technology that can launch a repository of code (from GitHub, GitLab,...) in a browser window such that the code can be executed and interacted with.
 A unique URL is generated allowing the interactive code to be easily shared.

 The purpose of these Binder instances is to promote reproducibility in research projects by encouraging researchers to document their software dependencies and produce fun, interactive environments!